herb-mc/camera-mode/README.md

 A configuration file (path: `.minecraft/saves/[save]/camera_mode.conf`) will be generated in your save directory if it does not exist yet on world loading.
 This can be edited directly or in-game via command.\
 \
 Settings:\
-`canSpectate`: Whether camera mode players will be able to spectate entities.
+`canSpectate` - Whether camera mode players will be able to spectate entities.
 Default: `false`\
-`canTeleport`: Whether camera mode players will be able to teleport to other players.
+`canTeleport` - Whether camera mode players will be able to teleport to other players.
 Default: `false`\
-`consoleLogging`: Whether camera mode should output certain player actions to the console.
+`consoleLogging` - Whether camera mode should output certain player actions to the console.
 Default: `false`\
-`defaultPermissionLevel`: Default permission level for `/cam` and `/camera-config get`.
+`defaultPermissionLevel` - Default permission level for `/cam` and `/camera-config get`.
 Default: `0`

 ## Commands